Associate Professor of Religious Studies and History

 Ph.D.: American Religious History, Florida State University, 2007

 Michael Pasquier, a native of Louisiana, received his B.A. at LSU, graduating summa cum laude in 2002 with majors in history and religious studies.
 He received his Ph.D. in American Religious History at Florida State University in 2007.
 He was a Visiting Scholar at the American Academy of Arts and Sciences in 2008-2009.
 He has been a member of the Religious Studies faculty at LSU since 2008.
-He has served as Section Head for Religious Studies at LSU since 2013.
+He served as Section Head for Religious Studies at LSU from 2013 until 2019.

 Areas of Interest